Offline Goal-conditioned Reinforcement Learning with Quasimetric Representations: Introduction

-The key contribution of this paper is a method for learning temporal distances that relies primarily on Monte Carlo learning, but nonetheless provably converges to optimal shortest paths.
-To enable this, we use a quasimetric architecture that imposes the triangle inequality as an architectural constraint, combined with two additional invariance properties that apply at the \emph{transition} level.
-When these invariances are enforced as constraints on features learned with Monte Carlo estimation, they impose a structure roughly similar to the Bellman optimality equations across the space of goal-conditioned (Kroenecker Delta) reward functions.
-We translate these invariance properties into a practical method for goal-conditioned reinforcement learning (GCRL) that we call \Method{} (Temporal Metric Distillation).
-To the best of our knowledge, \Method{} is the first GCRL method that uses a quasimetric value parameterization to implicitly stitch behaviors, while also learning optimal policies in stochastic settings with suboptimal data.
+We translate these invariance properties into a practical method for \gls{gcrl} that we call \Method{}.
+To the best of our knowledge, \Method{} is the first \gls{gcrl} method that uses a \gls{quasimetric} value parameterization to implicitly stitch behaviors, while also learning optimal policies in stochastic settings with suboptimal data.
 On benchmark tasks of up to 21-dimensions as well as visual observations, we demonstrate that our method achieves results that considerably outperforms that of similar baselines.
 Additional experiments reveal the importance of the enforced invariances and contrastive learning objective.
-Given the importance of long-horizon reasoning in many potential applications of RL today, we believe our work is useful for thinking about how to learn optimal temporal distances.
+Given the importance of long-horizon reasoning in many potential applications of \gls{rl} today, we believe our work is useful for thinking about how to learn optimal temporal distances.